 Diet and Feeding

-This species is omnivorous, meaning that it feeds both plant and animal matter.
-Luckily, they aren’t picky eaters and can delight in eating various types of foods such as pellets, flakes, frozen and live.
-Their diet should also be periodically supplemented using live foods like brine shrimp, frozen blood worms and tubifex worms.
+This species is omnivore, meaning that it feeds both plant and animal matter.
+Luckily, they aren’t picky eaters and can delight in eating various types of foods such as pellets, flakes, frozen, and live food.
+Their diet should also be periodically supplemented using live foods like brine shrimp, frozen blood worms, and tubifex worms.

 We urge a supreme quality fish flake, using a 30-40 percent protein content.
 If you’re thinking about feeding your fish live food, then it’s possible to decide to take in fresh fruit flies, and black worms.
 These are typically taken by local pet stores, and Tetras certainly adore them, so feed them sparingly.